Automation: Macros

 • :name[args] expands the macro and also passes args to the expansion as the ARG environment variable.

-When Lectic processes the file, it replaces the macro directive with the full text from its expansion field before processing any other directives (like :cmd).
+When Lectic processes the file, it replaces the macro directive with the full text from its expansion field.

 This was a long and productive discussion.
 Could you wrap it up?